HomeTriviaMusic StarsElvis Presley

 ✓ TRUE

-Elvis's identical twin, Jesse Garon Presley, was delivered stillborn 35 minutes before Elvis.
-He often felt a spiritual connection and visited the grave.
+Elvis Presley's twin, Jesse Garon, was stillborn 35 minutes before Elvis.
+Elvis felt a lifelong spiritual connection and frequently visited his brother's grave.

 Click to reveal answer ›